Sir James Lawrence, 1st Baronet

 Sir James Clarke Lawrence, 1st Baronet (1820 - 21 May 1897) was Lord Mayor of London and a Liberal politician who sat in the House of Commons from 1868 to 1885.

+Early life and work

 Lawrence was the son of William Lawrence, an alderman of the City of London, and his wife Jane Clarke, daughter of James Clarke.
 Lawrence was an alderman and Deputy Lieutenant for the City of London and a J.P. for Middlesex, Surrey and the city of Westminster.
 From 1862 to 1863 he was Sheriff of London and Middlesex.
 He was also president of the Bridewell and Bethlehem Hospitals.

+Political career

 A royal procession under the Holborn Viaduct in 1869.